 - What is it?
 The fourth game in the Xbox exclusive open-world RPG series

 - What can I play it on?
 Xbox and PC most likely

 - When can I play it?
-Nothing confirmed but it’ll be a while from now
+Nothing confirmed but, even if it is, it’ll still be some time

 News and rumors

 Though Microsoft hasn’t officially confirmed Fable 4 is on the way, there have been signs that the franchise hasn’t been abandoned.